quantum{ region{ quantize…{} } }¶

 quantize_x{}

-Only one quantization direction (x, y, z) can be simultaneously specified when quantum decomposition is used.
+Only one quantization direction (x, y, z) can be specified at a time when quantum decomposition is used.
 Typically, the quantization direction is the growth direction.

 Note that a similar number of states should be requested as for a corresponding 1D simulation (i.e. much less than normally needed in 2D or 3D), and that lateral (i.e. orthogonal to the quantization direction) grid spacing can be much larger than for “normal” quantum simulation, as the density from quantum decomposition is NOT affected by wide lateral grid spacing.